Hiding main toolbar on OSX not persistent

 Giant +1 to fixing this.

 it seems to me that, with a persistent daemon/bouncer like quasselcore, it's reasonable to assume that the common use pattern is to simply sit, constantly, in the same set of IRC rooms. at least, that's my use pattern. it thus strikes me as odd that one would sacrifice so much vertical screen real estate for buttons that are almost never used.

 if making it persistent is hard, then maybe just making the main toolbar default to being off would be a workable interim solution.

 for the record, i created a bugtracker account specifically and exclusively for this bug.

-#3 Updated by Ycros about 8 years ago
+#3 Updated by Ycros over 9 years ago

 I have a pull request that works around the issue by storing the state manually using

 Given the list of unresolved Qt bugs around the

 setUnifiedTitleAndToolBarOnMac (https://bugreports.qt-project.org/issues/?jql=text%20~%20%22setUnifiedTitleAndToolBarOnMac%22%20AND%20resolution%20%3D%20Unresolved), maybe the better and simpler fix is to simply remove that call and have a normal Qt toolbat instead.

 #6 Updated by Ycros over 9 years ago